takuseno/d4rl-atari/README.md

 dataset['terminals'] # terminal flags in 1M
 ```

+The environment produced in this package is wrapped by dopamine-style wrapper.
+Thus, the observations between the datasets and the environment are exactly same.
+So, if you train your model with the dataset, your model is ready to interact
+with the environment.

+### stacking observations
 The observations included in dataset are shaped in `(1000000, 84, 84)` without
 stacked.
 To easily feed this dataset to RL models, the observations should be stacked